Rikke Luther

 University); Kim West (writer and curator) and Solveig Gade (IKK, Copehagen University)

 - Podcast and Exhibition 2020: Spolied Waters Spilled, Manifesta 13 Les ParallÚles du Sud, Marseille, France [Clelia Coussonnet & Inga Lāce].
-With a pod cast at the
+A pod cast at the

-Ocean Archive released 11th of August 2020: Spoiled Waters Spilled is LIVE https://ocean-archive.org/collection/167
+Ocean Archive released August 2020: Spoiled Waters Spilled was done in the framework of the exhibition.

 wwwOverview